Editorial Salvat: Civil War

-In 1965, Salvat introduced Monitor, the first modern encyclopedia of the time with kiosk issues, and in 1969 the first edition of the Diccionario Enciclopédico Salvat Universal was published.
-He published the Encyclopedia Salvat de la Fauna (1970–1973), directed by Félix Rodríguez de la Fuente and the Basic Library of Universal Classics in conjunction with RTVE.
+In 1965, Salvat introduced Monitor, the first modern encyclopedia of the time with kiosk issues; the first edition of the Diccionario Enciclopédico Salvat Universal was released in 1969.
+The firm published also the Enciclopedia Salvat de la Fauna (1970–1973), directed by the Spanish naturalist and broadcaster Félix Rodríguez de la Fuente, and, after winning a public competition, the Biblioteca Básica Salvat, in collaboration with Alianza Editorial.
+This latter collection, whose aim was to disseminate classics of Spanish and world literature among the general public, had the advertising support of the Spanish national radio and television (RTVE); the simplicity of the design and its affordable price also contributed to the success of the collection.

 At the end of the 1960s he closed the printing house in Barcelona, which he moved to Sant Boi de Llobregat and in 1968 he opened Gráficas Estella, an industrial plant located in Navarre.
 He allied with De Agostini to serve the French-speaking, German-speaking and English-speaking markets, successfully in France where Manuel Salvat, the founder's grandson, was among the first publishers.
 In the mid-1970s, the company had 4,000 employees.
 In Catalan he published the encyclopedic dictionary Salvat Català (1974–1977), in 8 volumes, and the Història de Catalunya (1978–79), in 6 volumes.